 We'll make it easy to learn the basics of the topic we cover and we won't confuse you with unnecessary jargon.
 Our content is succinct, digestible, and entertaining.
 So many About Us pages are a waste of HTML.
 Though not everyone wants to know more about you, there are those who do.
 This page will tell you everything you ever wanted to know (and some things you don't) about us!
 Pay attention, we'll be giving a quiz!

-Starting in 1996 I gleaned the web, newspaper articles, magazines, pictures, etc. which I wanted to keep and along with some original content add the things I'm interested in and I hope you are too.
-I come from Missouri originally and operate this site from Oklahoma.
-I have a construction background, but since the stroke I do this Web Site.
-The Contact Us, The Small Print, and a Link Exchange are located on the contact page.
+Starting in 1996 I gleaned the web, newspaper articles, magazines, pictures, etc. which I wanted to keep and along with some original content and some things I'm interested in and I hope you are too posted them.
+I come from Missouri originally and operated this site from Oklahoma now Texas.
+I have a construction background, but since a stroke I do this Web Site.
+The Contact Us and The Small Print are located on the contact page.

 I was always a cowboy.
 This interest from my long ago stayed with me and I've attempted to share some of this romance with you on these pages.
 With some items, articles, and history I've picked up in my western travels, I hope you enjoy them.